dit0mad/ostestapp/README.md

   - Interactive Bloc
   - Data Bloc
   - Middleware Bloc

 To find the data flow, follow the dispatching of events and to their respective Bloc.

 * The middleware bloc is used to do some operations in the event of dispatching multiple events.
 This bloc will perform required operations and dispatch the result to their respective bloc.
+* All user interactions are handled within the interactive bloc.
+* This app uses a custom navigation process with the navigator, all navigation is handled in the navigation bloc.